Mohamad Oemar: Diplomatic career

 On 1 February 2011, Oemar was installed as secretary to Vice President Boediono.
 In 2014, Oemar was nominated to replace Arif Havas Oegroseno as ambassador to Belgium.
 Although his nomination was approved and he was installed by outgoing President Susilo Bambang Yudhoyono five days before his presidential term ended, the-then new President Joko Widodo cancelled his nomination, and nominated the foreign ministry's director general for Asia and Pacific region Yuri Octavian Thamrin instead.
 He retained his role and was installed on 26 May 2015 following organizational changes within the vice presidential secretariat.

 During his second term, Oemar sparked controversy by also serving as President Commissioner of Indonesia Power, a state-owned enterprise subsidiary since March 2020, and for recommending the rector of the International Indonesian Islamic University Komaruddin Hidayat as an independent commissioner at the Indonesian Sharia Bank.
-There were demands for Oemar to resign folllowing the revelation of the former, while Oemar himself denied the latter, as he stated that he has no authority to provide recommendations, approval, or any form of involvement in the selection of state-owned enterprise commissioners.
+There were demands for Oemar to resign following the revelation of the former, while Oemar himself denied the latter, as he stated that he has no authority to provide recommendations, approval, or any form of involvement in the selection of state-owned enterprise commissioners.
 He was re-appointed for a third term under vice president Ma'ruf Amin on 20 January 2021, which raised questions about bureaucratic regeneration and his supposedly “extraordinary” performance.
 In total, Oemar served as secretary to three different vice presidents for a decade.

 In February 2021, Oemar was nominated as ambassador of Indonesia to France, with concurrent accreditation to Andorra, Monaco, and UNESCO.
 After passing the House of Representatives assessment in July, he was installed on 25 October 2021.
 He presented his credentials to Director General of UNESCO Audrey Azoulay on 7 January 2022, Co-prince of Andorra Joan Enric Vives i Sicília on 1 April 2022, Albert II, Prince of Monaco on 22 May 2022, and President of France Emmanuel Macron on 22 July 2022.